datagrove/mangrove/packages/ui/src/crdt/spreadsheet.md

    use converged local to trivially generate new proposal

 3. reject from server
-   a) adopt converged local to new proposal
+   a) merge converged local to new proposal
-   b) generate a new proposal
+   b) generate a new proposal (transform based on new inserts)

+Deletions are formats
+Formats don't occupy space (the are sorted by their length) Formats have an "invalid" property that nullifys them.
+After transform, invalidate formats that don't nest. (this could be more complex to account for div/p b/i etc. seems unnecessary though and not clearly better; easier to say "command conflict" then "command broken into pieces"